EmmyAnieDev/Learn-Laravel/README.md

 -   Arrange the model names in alphabetical order (e.g., car comes before user).

 -   Add the foreign IDs of both tables to the newly created join table..

+-   hasManyThrough relationship: This allows you to define a relationship where a model is related to another model through an intermediate model.
+It’s useful when you need to retrieve data that’s indirectly related.

+*   _Example Scenario: Consider a setup with Countries, States, and Cities_

+-   A Country has many States.

+-   A State has many Cities.

+-   Thus, a Country has many Cities through States.